 Click photo for a larger image

 Now wait a minute.
 If 1.0 AOA is the maximum lift we can get out of the wing, and anything higher than that is the — cue dramatic music — aerodynamic stall, how can we have an AOA of 1.10?
 Well first off, there is a mistake in the Symmetry Guide illustration.
 It says "0.00 to 1.10 degrees" and that is wrong.
-Normalized AOA is a ratio and doesn't have any units of all.
+Normalized AOA is a ratio and doesn't have any units at all.
 The actual stall angle of attack is likely to be something well above that.
 But I digress, what is this about a Normalized AOA of 1.10?

 The critical thing to understand is that most wings do not stop producing lift when they get to the point where they are producing maximum lift.
 In some ways calling this point the "stall angle of attack" does a disservice, because while the wing is beginning to stall, it is still producing lift.
 This effect is more pronounced with swept wing airfoils.
 So while the amount of lift produced goes down, the AOA can indeed exceed the stall angle of attack and the NAOA can exceed 1.00.